 My local grocery store sells sugar cookies for practically every holiday.

 They use the same packaging and cookie recipe year round, but change the brightly colored frosting and festive sprinkles depending on the holiday.
 I love sugar cookies, but not usually those prepackaged type.
-But the other day as I was walking past, chocolate flavored sugar cookies caught my eye and I was tempted to try them.
+But the other day as I was walking past, Valentine inspired chocolate flavored sugar cookies caught my eye and I was tempted to try them.
 This flavor isn’t really novel, but chocolate always gets my attention.
-Good thing I was already in the grocery store.
-I quickly adapted my shopping list for a bit extra butter and cocoa.
+Good thing I was already in the grocery store!
+I quickly adapted my shopping list for a bit of butter and cocoa.
 This was a cookie I was going to make naturally sweet.

 Chocolate Sugar Cookies